 Opportunity for questions and comments from the public gallery.

 To register, complete the signup sheet available outside the Council Chambers prior to the Meeting.

 - Speakers will be taken in order of registration.

 - Each speaker may only ask one question until each speaker has spoken, if there is time permitting, further questions may be asked.

-- The Councillors and staff will provide an answer on the spot, or if this is not possible, a form is to be completed at the Meeting with details of the question and a written response will be provided by the appropriate department in the mail.
+- The Councillors and staff will provide an answer at the meeting, or if this is not possible, a form is to be completed at the meeting with details of the question and a written response will be provided and sent by the appropriate officers.